TRNEEDANAME/trneedaname.github.io/content/about.md

 ### Technology used by this site {#technology-used-by-this-site}

-The theme used is [PaperMod](https://github.com/adityatelange/hugo-PaperMod) with a nord inspired theme (subject to change as to increase contrast if people feel like it's not enough).
+The theme used is [PaperMod](https://github.com/adityatelange/hugo-PaperMod) with a nord inspired theme.

-This site is made using [Hugo](https://gohugo.io/) with [ox-hugo](https://ox-hugo.scripter.co/) as the `org -> md` part
+This site is made using [Hugo](https://gohugo.io/) with [ox-hugo](https://ox-hugo.scripter.co/) to convert from `.org` file to `.md`

 #### The fonts used {#the-fonts-used}

 -   Titles : Noto Sans Display
 -   Main body text : Noto Sans
--   Code / monospace : Berkely-Mono
+-   Code / monospace : Berkely-Mono (with ligatures)

-They are `.woff2` files because they are smaller to load.
+The fonts are local as to allow for faster load time.

 ## Contact me {#contact-me}

 To contact me about this website, please send me an email to [trneedaname@proton.me](mailto:trneedaname@proton.me).
-Otherwise please use fill a bug / feature report on the github repository of the mod / steam page.
+Otherwise please fill a bug / feature report on the github repository of the mod / steam page.

 ## Licences {#licences}